-Whether for improving an existing vulnerability management program or implementing a new process, an insightful vulnerability management dashboard is a prime need.
+Whether for improving an existing vulnerability management platform or implementing a new vulnerability management software, an insightful dashboard is a prime need.

-Let us understand the metrics essential for your vulnerability management dashboard to help you gain absolute visibility over your network’s vulnerability exposure.
+Finally, let us understand the metrics required for your vulnerability management dashboard to help you gain absolute clarity over your network’s vulnerability exposure.

 Ideal Metrics for Your Vulnerability Management Dashboard